jamesderlin/dartbag/README.md

 ## [misc]

+* `tryAs` casts an object and returns `null` on failure instead of throwing a `TypeError`.

 * `chainIf` allows conditional method chaining based on a condition.

-* `tryAs` casts an object and returns `null` on failure instead of throwing a `TypeError`.

 * `OutputParameter` allows specifying output parameters from functions as a crude mechanism to return multiple values.

 * `int.padLeft` converts an `int` to a `String`, left-padded with zeroes to have a minimum number of digits.

+* `String.partialSplit` is a version of `String.split` that limits the number of returned items.

 * `Uri.updateQueryParameters` adds or replaces query parameters in a `Uri`.